Feeding Florida’s New Initiative Offers SNAP Recipients Healthier Food Choices

 — Lara Perez-Felkner (@perezfelkner) March 24, 2019

-KaShauna went on to confirm that the reason she decided to speak to the media outlet is because she wants more families receiving SNAP benefits to learn about the program because every dollar spent at this farmer’s market goes right back into the community.
+KaShauna Davis went on to confirm that the reason she decided to speak to the media outlet is because she wants more families receiving SNAP benefits to learn about the program because every dollar spent at this farmer’s market goes right back into the community.

 Within this program there are currently 57 different markets.
-Feeding Florida, however, plans to continue to expand the program to offer it to low income families in communities all over Florida.
+Feeding Florida plans to continue to expand the program to offer it to low income families in communities all over Florida.